Do Narcissists Know They Are Narcissists?

 Jobs, the Apple co-founder, had publicly displayed narcissistic personality traits on many occasions, and was known for abusive outbursts towards people who didn’t meet his standards.

-In the scene, he was asked by one of his engineers: “Why do you want people to dislike you?”
+In the scene, one of his engineers asked him, “Why do you want people to dislike you?”

 “I don’t want people to dislike me,” Jobs replied.
 “I’m indifferent to whether they like me.”